We all want a well behaved Labrador. So, sensible dog discipline seems like a logical step in achieving that aim.

 There are lots of different types of rewards, and different ways to use them.
 Check out How to Use and Choose Rewards to Train Your Dog or Puppy for more information.

-You don’t need to punish a dog to have a well disciplined pet.
+Remember, you don’t need to punish a dog to have a well disciplined pet.

 The Labrador Site Founder